hudeany/SshKeyFormats/README.md

 - de.soderer.sshkeyformats.SshKeyReader
 - de.soderer.sshkeyformats.SshKeyWriter

+This is a JAVA 11 project.
+It needs JAVA 15 for support of Ed25519 and Ed448 cipher algorithm

 This project depends on BouncyCastle for following reasons:
 - EcDSA Keyfactory
 - Putty key version 3 Argon3 password deriving hashing algorithm